Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 How to fight on your own?

-Medications usually remove only the result of the disease.
+Medications usually only remove the result of the disease.
 But you need to fight the root cause - change your diet and increase physical activity.
 This is the only way to bring yourself back to normal, and this is within the power of any woman interested in her health and well-being.

 Sport